rocBLAS programming guide#

 is defined as zero.

-Thus for small sizes it will branch and use ILP64 support code instead of using the 32-bit original API.
+Therefore, for small sizes it branches and uses ILP64 support code instead of the 32-bit original API.

-This is for developer testing only.
-This should not be used for production code.
+This is for developer testing only and should not be used for production code.

-Test coverage during development should be much more exhaustive than final versions of test sets.
-We limit our test times so a trade-off between coverage and test duration must be made.
-During development it is expected problem space will be covered in more depth to look for potential anomalies.
+Test coverage during development should be much more exhaustive than the final versions of test sets.
+Test times are limited, so a trade-off between coverage and test duration must be made.
+During development, it is expected that the problem space will be covered in more depth to look for potential anomalies.
 Any special cases should be analyzed, reduced in scope, and represented in the final test category.